xttgod/xttgod.github.io/index.md

 ## USDT vs BUSD: What to Choose?
 Having considered the crypto BUSD vs USDT, you need to understand that each stablecoin has its pros and cons.
 It all depends solely on your goals and requirements.

 If you value simplicity and convenience, then you should choose USDT.
 This stablecoin is especially convenient for beginners due to the availability of trading functions.
-There are a lot of platforms that explain to newcomers how to buy Tether.
-One of such platforms that gives you all the necessary information about the USDT, but also responds to other important questions regarding altcoins such as “Is Picoin legit?” is tradecrypto.com.
+There are a lot of platforms that explain to newcomers [how to buy Tether](https://tradecrypto.com/academy/altcoin-academy/how-to-buy-tether-usdt-tutorial/).
+One of such platforms that gives you all the necessary information about the USDT, but also responds to other important questions regarding altcoins such as “[Is Picoin legit?](https://coindoo.com/what-is-pi-network-how-does-it-work/)” is https://tradecrypto.com.

 Also, USDT will become an important part of the portfolio of an experienced trader who trades little-known altcoins.
 But using USDT as a long-term asset for storing capital is not worth it due to problems with reporting and backing with real money.